Scholarships and Financial Aid

 - Alternative financing programs, including private and institutional loans.

-Since the primary responsibility for the education of a student rests with the student and his or her family, it is presumed that the student and the family will make the maximum effort to provide for the expenses of an undergraduate education.
+Since the primary responsibility for the cost of education rests with the student and his or her family, it is presumed that the student and the family will make the maximum effort to provide for the expenses of an undergraduate education.
 Financial aid, regardless of the source, should always be considered a supplement to, not a substitute for, family financial support.